helm/charts/incubator/cassandra/README.md

 ```

 ## Install Chart with specific cluster size
-By default, this Chart will create a cassandra with 3 nodes.
+By default, this Chart will create a Cassandra with 3 nodes.
 If you want to change the cluster size during installation, you can use `--set config.cluster_size={value}` argument.
 Or edit `values.yaml`

 For example:
 Set cluster size to 5